Advancing Complex Video Object Segmentation via Progressive Concept Construction: Method

-\paragraph{Scene-adaptive activation strategy.} Since most consecutive frames exhibit high temporal coherence, applying concept-level guidance to every frame is computationally redundant.
+\textbf{Scene-adaptive activation strategy.} Since most consecutive frames exhibit high temporal coherence, applying concept-level guidance to every frame is computationally redundant.
 Instead, lightweight pixel-level matching suffices in these cases.
 To this end, we propose a scene-adaptive activation strategy.
 Specifically, we detect whether the incoming frame exhibits a significant scene change compared to the previous one.
 If no such change is detected, we rely solely on the pixel-level association memory and feed the memory-enhanced image features directly into the mask decoder to generate the final prediction.
 Otherwise, we activate concept-level reasoning via the LVLM.
-The resulting concept guidance vector is fused with the current frame features through a lightweight cross-attention module.
+The resulting concept vector is fused with the current frame features through a lightweight cross-attention module.
 The concept-enhanced spatial features are then pointwise added to the memory-enhanced features, enabling the model to produce segmentation predictions guided by both semantic priors and low-level visual correspondence.
-This fusion effectively combines high-level semantic priors from LVLMs with fine-grained visual cues, enabling the model to remain robust across drastic appearance variations.
+This fusion effectively combines high-level semantic concept priors from the LVLM with fine-grained pixel visual cues, enabling the model to remain robust and efficient across drastic appearance and scene variations.

-\paragraph{Implementation details.} In practice, we build upon the memory attention mechanism of SAM 2~\cite{ravi2025sam} as the foundation for our pixel-level association memory.
-On top of this, we augment the memory module with an enhanced long-term memory by extending the temporal positional encoding to support a wider temporal window of up to 22 frames.
-Following SAM2Long~\cite{ding2024sam2long}, we apply an object-aware filtering strategy that picks only frames with non-zero occlusion scores, ensuring that memory is constructed from frames where a visible object is present.
-This ensures that memory is both temporally broad and semantically relevant, reducing noise from uninformative frames.